taoning/Daylight-Control-BS2023/README.md

 # Daylight-Control-BS2023
-Evaluation of model-based control for daylight and visual comfort in a multi occupancy event space
+Evaluation of blinds control techniques for daylight and visual comfort in complex real-world conditions

 ## Optimization
 Make sure to make a `Matrices` directory if it doesn't exists.